 Chapter 19:

-A golden-orange light crested over the horizon bringing the morning with it.
-And the players in the drama that was the Battle of Nythe had already taken the stage.
+A golden-orange light crested over the horizon bringing with it the dawn.
+And the players in the drama that was to be the Battle of Nythe had already taken to the stage.

-While the trio played that role Sahaela would create a clinging mist that would fall upon the encampment before investigating the remaining buildings while Midori and Rune waited for the signal of which ones—if any—held captives.
+While the trio played that role Sahaela would create a clinging mist to fall upon the encampment before investigating the remaining buildings while Midori and Rune waited for the signal of which ones—if any—held captives.

-After that it would be up to Midori to free them while Rune dealt with the guards.
+After that it would fall to Midori to free any captives they found while Rune dealt with the guards.

-Yet waiting in the dense brush at the edge of the Luvall encampment a pit of anxiety settled in Midori’s gut, a feeling like there was something they had completely missed.
+Yet while they in the dense brush at the edge of the Luvall encampment—concealed within the large and wide leaves of the bushes there—a pit of anxiety settled in Midori’s gut, a feeling like there was something they had missed.

 “Is Luvall known to take prisoners?”
 She asked, tension of the silence having become near unbearable.